QuarkNerd/blog/cprice/_posts/2015-08-06-an-adventure-in-svg-filter-land.md

 * Free-floating labels with arrows
 * Fixed label annotation (green 965.33)

-Also missing from the static screenshot are the parrallax (elements moving over each other as the camera moves) and depth of field (blurring of elements outside of the camera's focus) effects.
+Also missing from the static screenshot are the parallax (elements moving over each other as the camera moves) and depth of field (blurring of elements outside of the camera's focus) effects.
 Now this isn't exactly the kind of a chart d3fc was designed for but we do claim that it's flexible, let's see how far we can get.

 # Data